theNewDynamic/oregonsadventurecoast.com/content/adventure/crabbing-clamming.md

 ---
+_schema: default
 title: Crabbing
-url: "/crabbing-clamming"
+url: /crabbing-clamming
-photo: "/img/adventures-crabbing.jpg"
+photo: /img/adventures-crabbing.jpg
 seo:
-  description: 'No vacation to the Oregon Coast is complete without Crabbing!
-Rent
-    crab rings and learn our tips and tricks!

-    '
   title: Crabbing on the Oregon Coast | Oregon’s Adventure Coast
+  description: >
+    No vacation to the Oregon Coast is complete without Crabbing!
+Rent crab rings and learn our tips and tricks!
 ---
 ## Crabbing on Oregon's Adventure Coast